Holistic Needs Assessment (HNA)

 • suggestions and actions to help you manage your concerns

-• services that may be able to support you, and any referrals that are made
+• services that may be able to support you, and any referrals they make

 • what is already being done to help – for example, the services you are already using